keepthrifty/keepthrifty.github.io/_posts/2016-07-21-spending-on-free.md

 tags: [guest post, inspiration, minimalism]
 ---

-_We've got a first this week for KeepThrifty - our first guest post!
+_We've got a first this week for Keep Thrifty - our first guest post!
 This one comes to you from Elsie Brown from [GundoMoney.com][gundo-money]_

 _Elsie is a blogger, student, and all around cheapskate who writes about how we can all live better on less._